Moodkiller/rclone-updater-1.0/README.md

 ### If you are running the latest Windows 10, then:
 1. Open CMD as an Administrator.
 2. Paste the following: `curl -O https://raw.githubusercontent.com/Moodkiller/rclone-updater-1.0/master/rclone-updater.ps1 | powershell.exe .\rclone-updater.ps1`
-3. Press enter and excuse the mess.
+3. Press `Enter` and excuse the mess.

 #### Or if you prefer PowerShell:
 1. Open PowerShell as an Administrator.
 2. Paste the following: `curl https://raw.githubusercontent.com/Moodkiller/rclone-updater-1.0/master/rclone-updater.ps1 | iex`
+3. Press enter.

 ### Alternativily, if you are running a version of Windows without curl installed, do the following:
 1. Clone or download this repo.
-2. Unzip to your desired location.
+2. Unzip to your desired location (doesn't matter where).
-3. Run `rclone-updater (run as admin).bat` (this will download the latest rclone from the source stated below).
+3. Double click `rclone-updater (run as admin).bat` (this will download the latest rclone from the source stated below and install it).

 ## Source:
 rclone: https://rclone.org/downloads/